Teaching Philosophy

 Reflection serves as a crucial bridge between experience and understanding, enabling students to make sense of their learning and derive meaningful insights from their experiences.
 By incorporating structured reflection activities such as journaling, debriefing, peer feedback sessions, and guided discussions, I encourage students to pause, introspect, and evaluate their learning process.
 Through reflection, students can develop metacognitive awareness, deepen their understanding of course material, and identify areas for growth and improvement.

 Finally, empathetic empiricism involves cultivating a deep sense of empathy and ethical responsibility in the pursuit of knowledge and understanding.
-By integrating real-world issues, case studies, and experiential learning opportunities into the curriculum, I challenge students to adopt a critical yet compassionate approach to inquiry.
+By integrating true-to-life issues, case studies, and experiential learning opportunities into the curriculum, I challenge students to adopt a critical yet compassionate approach to inquiry.
 I have found this to be a crucial component to stress to students at the outset of the semester and reinforce throughout.
 If there is no commitment to empathy, students will fail to see the world through the eyes of others who are impacted by political processes and policies.
 If there is no commitment to empiricism, we lose the fundamental foundation of truth.
 This is incredibly important to me as an educator.
 Through service-learning projects, community engagement initiatives, applied ethics projects, and simulations, students develop a holistic understanding of political processes and institutions, grounded in empathy, ethics, and social justice.
-In 2019, I published a paper on the subject of “political empathy” as it relates to citizen attitudes and negative partisanship.
+In 2019, I published a paper on the subject of political empathy as it relates to citizen attitudes and negative partisanship.
 Empathy in the classroom includes not only showing respect and kindness toward others but being able to step outside and examine perspectives other than our own.
 Studies have shown that this kind of dialogue enhances rather than impairs understanding, and so it is my intention to encourage and facilitate my students' understanding of the world and those who live in it.

 In embracing Kolb's Theory of Experiential Learning and identifying pillars that can support my discipline, I strive to cultivate lifelong learners who are equipped with the knowledge, skills, and values necessary to navigate complex political landscapes with empathy, integrity, and resilience.

-• Audubon in Action Grant, 2024
+• Audubon in Action Grant, 2024 (2)

 • Trustees Teaching Award, 2024